nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 * **value_field** the table field to display as text
 * **query** the actual SQL query to run

+We recommend avoiding this field type as the query is specific to a particular database server technology.
+Using the `model` or `list` type with a programmatic data source is strongly encouraged.

 ### tel

 This will display a text input which expects a valid telephone value.